Skip to Main Content

 If the inspection identifies fixable issues, you will have a certain amount of time to have them fixed.
 The insurance company will want proof of repairs, which could include receipts from work completed and pictures showing the finished project.
 Some damage may require a follow-up inspection.

 If the decision is made to cancel your home insurance, your insurer will provide a cancellation date, which will give you some time to find a home insurance company willing to cover your property.
-If you cannot find a private insurer to insure your home, you may have to contact your state’s insurance department to find programs available for high-risk homes.
-Some states have Fair Access to Insurance Requirements (FAIR) Plans in place to help people who cannot get coverage in the voluntary market.
+If you cannot find a private insurer that’s willing to extend coverage, you may have to contact your state’s insurance department to find programs available for high-risk homes.
+Some states have Fair Access to Insurance Requirements (FAIR) Plans in place to help people who cannot get coverage otherwise.

 Frequently asked questions